syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 {% endhighlight %}

-> Note: Same ChartSeries object being added to more than one chart is not supported.
+N> Same ChartSeries object being added to more than one chart is not supported.
 It binds the series to the default primary axis always.

 ### Chart Points